How much does it cost to remodel a condo?

 The last option for financing your condo remodel is through an equity sale.
 Point and Unison are two companies that both allow you to sell a portion of your equity in your home, or your new home purchase.
 This is a fantastic alternative to HELOCs and cash out refinancing, but it is also more complicated.

-Make sure to keep track of your investment after renovating your condo
+Make sure to keep track of your investment and know your tax deductions after renovating your condo

 Even when you're done with your condo remodel, you're not quite finished.
 Make sure to keep track of your costs for tax purposes and keep an eye on your properties market value.